 - Politics and investing are a bad mix.
 Like most of us, you may get emotional when politicians you like or dislike are elected.
 Tying those emotions to your investments is a risky proposition.
 There are millions or variables that form securities prices, and the political issue on your mind is only one of them.

-- I'm going to end on the positive.
-I have found that people can train their minds not to worry about finance and the markets.
+- We're going to end on the positive.
+We have found that people can train their minds not to worry about finance and the markets.
 If you pay less attention to the markets, they recede in importance.
 Honestly you just start to forget about them.
 Turns out, as this paper showed, not paying attention has benefits!